guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/CI/Jenkins.md

 Jenkins uses a Plugin Model to add or remove functionality, any feature that are available for Jenkins is provided as a plugin to be installed.
 So plugins are a way to connect with Jenkins to other systems (services).

+Login to the Jenkins server

+1. Go to **Manage Jenkins > Plugins > Available Plugins**
+2. Search for docker plugin and install it

 >[!note]
 >Obs: Jenkins is a platform that must be managed, because there is a system underneath.
 There are updates and patches that needs to be done.

 Plugins on Jenkins can also be installed manually by just downloading the plugins at the Jenkins Plugin Portal and saving them in: `/var/lib/jenkins/plugins/`.

+You can also install docker plugin using CLI

+`java -jar jenkins-cli.jar -s http://localhost:8085 -auth 'admin:Adm!n321' install-plugin docker-plugin`
 ##### <span style="color: #689d6a">Jenkins Architeture</span>

 Jenkins follows the **Controller–Agent architecture** designed to scale build and automation workloads across multiple machines.